Rajakavitha1/testing_gitbook/installation.md

 # Instalation of Seldon Enterprise Platform

-You can deploy Seldon Enterprise Platform on your local computer thats is running a Kubernetes cluater using `kind`, `minikube` or others.
+You can deploy Seldon Enterprise Platform on your local computer thats is running a Kubernetes cluster using `kind`, `minikube` or others.

+This is a test
 ## Prerequisites

 * Deploy a Kubernetes cluster that is running version 1.23 or later.